jracelis-hub/my-learning-notes/linux/README.md

 To configure your $PATH configuration make a `$HOME/.bashrc`\ and type:
 `export PATH=$HOME/usr/bin:$PATH`\

 The `.sh` on a bash script is technically not needed but the reason it is added is to to get a clear visualization that it is indeed a bash script.
-As long as the file has a shebang `#!/bin/usr` or `#!/usr/bin/env bash` it will know it is abash script.\
+As long as the file has a shebang `#!/bin/usr` or `#!/usr/bin/env bash` it will know it is a bash script.

 To check what type of file a file is you can use the `file` command along with the file you want to check.